Sweater weather to carry on in Singapore in January

 This comes after Singapore saw temperatures dip to a low of 23 deg C on seven consecutive days between Dec 10 and Dec 16 in the northern, central and eastern parts of the island.

-The coldest recorded day in December was on Dec 2, when the mercury fell to 21.4 deg C in the northern part of the island - 0.8 deg C higher than the lowest daily minimum temperature recorded for December, in 1964.
+The coldest recorded day last month was on Dec 2, when the mercury fell to 21.4 deg C in the northern part of the island - 0.8 deg C higher than the lowest daily minimum temperature recorded for December, in 1964.

-The weather in December was cold and wet largely due to north-east monsoon conditions, an effect amplified by "strong solar heating of land areas coupled with convergence of winds in the surrounding region", the MSS said.
+The weather last month was cold and wet largely due to north-east monsoon conditions, an effect amplified by "strong solar heating of land areas coupled with convergence of winds in the surrounding region", the MSS said.

-Most parts of the island saw more than usual rainfall in December, with Pasir Ris recording 51 per cent above the average amount.
+Most parts of the island saw more than usual rainfall last month, with Pasir Ris recording 51 per cent above the average amount.

 The weather station that logged the most rain in a single day was Pulau Ubin, which recorded 100.4mm of rainfall on Dec 9.

-Tracing rain patterns in December, the MSS said a monsoon surge brought cloudy and windy conditions between Dec 5 and 15, leading to moderate to occasionally heavy showers over the island in the period.
+Tracing rain patterns last month, the MSS said a monsoon surge brought cloudy and windy conditions between Dec 5 and 15, leading to moderate to occasionally heavy showers over the island in this period.

 These were particularly widespread and continuous from Dec 13 before dissipating on Dec 15.